How to Accelerate Your Chinese with Anki Flashcards

 How to Study With Anki

 You will use Anki most heavily at the beginner level since this is where the most direct memorization takes place.
 You should use it as a tool to increase your comprehension and mostly focus on cards where you translate Chinese to English.
+Your goal is to build word recognition, so you can understand vocabulary when you come across them in other resources.
 As you progress, flashcards should take up less and less of your study time.
 If you find that your flashcards have piled up, don’t worry.
 You don’t need to do all of your reviews every single day.
 Anki is fully adjustable for a reason.
 For optimal retention, you should have only a few new cards each day and unlimited reviews.
 However, it all depends on what you find comfortable and can manage.
 If doing many reviews is boring, reduce it.
 If you can’t remember 10 words at once, reduce it.
 Play around with Anki a bit to see how you like to study.
 If you don’t want to spend the time making your own cards, I have a deck of over 10,000 of the most common Chinese words with audio and example sentences that are perfect for building up your vocabulary!
 It’s called the Chinese Practice Vocabulary deck, and you can find it linked below!

 How to Set Up Anki